haproxytech/kubernetes-ingress/documentation/README.md

 ##### `pod-maxconn`

-  Sets the maximum number of concurrent backend connections allowed.
+  Sets the maximum number of concurrent connections (maxconn) on a backend server (application pod).

   Available on:  `service`  `ingress`  `configmap`

+  :information_source: NB, If multiple HAProxy instances are running, the maxconn will be pod-maxconn number devided by the number of haproxy instances.

 Possible values: